A basic guide to personal banking

 • Bank: A for-profit business where people can deposit and withdraw their cash as well as borrow.

 • FDIC: An independent federal agency that insures deposits in U.S. banks and adds security in the event of bank failures.
+The phrase member FDIC indicates that your bank is covered by the federal government.

 • Interest rate: In borrowing, it refers to the amount a lender charges and is usually a percentage of the amount loaned.
 In savings accounts, the interest rate is the amount earned on deposits held at a bank.

-Opening a banking account
+Opening a personal banking account

-Savings account
+Personal Savings account

 As the name suggests, savings accounts are designed for saving purposes.
 They have interest rates that can help your money grow the longer you leave it in the account.
 There are also usually restrictions on the number of withdrawals you can make in a given time period.